TrangPham93/Sales_Analysis_Portfolio_MySQL_Tableau/README.md

 # Data Porfolio: Sales_analysis using MySQL & Tableau.

-This is an DEA on sales dataset.
+This is an Data Exproration Analysis on sales dataset.

 😎😎